gsabouzeid/personal/README.md

 # personal
-Personal Projects made in Visual Studio Code
+Personal Projects to increase my knowledge of programming